 Measures to sustain and accelerate progress, such as enhancing surveillance and using data for decision-making, will be emphasized, as will be the importance of developing and incorporating new interventions and strategies based on emerging evidence and country needs.

 Alignment with the GMAP2

-Concurrent with the development of the Global Technical Strategy, the Roll Back Malaria (RBM) Partnership will coordinate the development of the Global Malaria Action Plan 2 (GMAP2).
+Concurrent with the development of the Global Technical Strategy, the Roll Back Malaria (RBM) Partnership is coordinating the development of the Global Malaria Action Plan 2 (GMAP2).
 The GMAP2 will accelerate progress towards elimination through global advocacy, resource mobilization, partner harmonization, the engagement of non-health sectors, as well as global, regional and country-level planning for the implementation of the Global Technical Strategy.

-The Global Technical Strategy and the GMAP2 will be developed in a synchronous, collaborative process, and provide a strengthened platform for continuing malaria investments in the broader post-2015 development agenda.
+The Global Technical Strategy and the GMAP2 are being developed in a synchronous, collaborative process, and will provide a strengthened platform for continuing malaria investments in the broader post-2015 development agenda.